MacBook Air M4 benchmark leak stuns with near-MacBook Pro performance — what we know

 A M4-powered MacBook Air has been spotted on Geekbench (via Wccftech), showing a Metal score of 54,806.
 Geekbench Metal measures the GPU performance in Macs, and according to this result, it already outshines the MacBook Air M3 — achieving a Metal score of 41,045 on Geekbench.

-More interestingly, this score isn't far behind the base MacBook Pro M4.
-In fact, there's only a 5% difference, as the M4-equipped Pro model achieved a 57,603 Metal score.
+With this update, there's now just less than a 5% difference to the M4 MacBook Pro, as the M4-equipped Pro model achieved a 57,603 Metal score.

 Screenshot of Geekbench Metal benchmark between MacBook Air M4 vs MacBook Pro M4